Zoom: Manage Breakout Rooms

 - Each breakout room sees their own chat, but not the chat in the other breakout rooms.

-- Hosts can move from breakout room to breakout room
+- Hosts and co-hosts can move from breakout room to breakout room

 - Participants can request help from a host while in a breakout room with the Ask for Help button.

-Note: Participants who joined through a web browser, Zoom Rooms, or in-room video conferencing codecs are not able to join breakout rooms.
+Note: Participants who joined through Zoom Rooms or in-room video conferencing codecs are not able to join breakout rooms.
 As a workaround, those participants can use the main meeting room as their breakout session space.

 - If the meeting is being recorded to the cloud, the recording will only record the main room, regardless of what room the meeting host is in.